555 Timer Calculator

 T = ln(3) * R1 * C1

 Testing our 555 timer calculator

-Let's say you need to send a ping with your sonar to communicate with an American submarine, but one ping only, please.
+Let's say you need to send a ping with your sonar to communicate with an American submarine, but.
 That's the perfect use of the monostable mode of the 555 IC!

 We want a 0.1 second pulse.
 We have already found a 2500 Ω resistor, so let's just input the data into the calculator for the monostable mode.